 Complete the bachelor’s degree and all required courses prior to matriculation

-Meet all pre-matriculation requirements, including health/vaccination documentation, drug testing, Level II Background check, etc
+Meet all pre-matriculation requirements, including health/vaccination documentation, drug testing, Level I and II background checks, etc.

 Submit a complete online application by the application deadline